open-telemetry/community/docs/how-meeting-recordings-upload-works.md

 - All meetings are configured for automatic recording start.
 No host present necessary.
 - Once meeting is concluded, all participants need to leave the meeting room so the recording will be uploaded to zoom cloud.
-- Every recorded meeting picked up by [Zapier](https://github.com/open-telemetry/community/blob/main/assets.md#zapier-account) (https://zapier.com).
+- Every recorded meeting is picked up by [Zapier](https://github.com/open-telemetry/community/blob/main/assets.md#zapier-account) (https://zapier.com).
   Zapier is configured to automatically post links of the Zoom cloud recordings (along with the meeting name, start time and duration) to a publicly viewable Google spreadsheet.
 - It typically takes an hour for the video to be processed by Zapier.
 - TODO short videos should not be posted to the Google spreadsheet as they are typically accidental meeting link clicks, not a real meeting